Hazards Planning Center

 Seth Jensen

 Seth Jensen is a lifelong resident of Vermont and has served as a volunteer on his local planning commission since 2005.
 Professionally, Jensen is the principal planner at the Lamoille County Planning Commission.
 Lamoille County is a predominately rural region in North/Central Vermont.
-Due to its topography of narrow river valleys bounded by steep hillsides, and historic development pattern of villages constructed near river confluences, Lamoille County is particularly vulnerable to flooding.
+Due to its topography of narrow river valleys bounded by steep hillsides, and historic development patterns of villages constructed near river confluences, Lamoille County is particularly vulnerable to flooding.
 Since three major floods inundated the Village of Jeffersonville, Jensen has worked with the community to integrate flood mitigation with other aspects of land use, transportation, and economic development planning.

 Headshot of Shannon Burke.